zwetsloot-r-j/Messenging_ECS/README.md

 ### 2019 July 4th

+This library is made in Unity 2019.1.0f2

-This library currently uses the following package versions:
+It currently uses the following package versions:

 - Entities: preview.30 - 0.0.12
 - Hybrid Renderer: preview.10 - 0.0.1